cjhutto/vaderSentiment/README.rst

     Manually creating (much less, validating) a comprehensive sentiment lexicon is a labor intensive and sometimes error prone process, so it is no wonder that many opinion mining researchers and practitioners rely so heavily on existing lexicons as primary resources.
 We are pleased to offer ours as a new resource.

     We begin by constructing a list inspired by examining existing well-established sentiment word-banks (LIWC, ANEW, and GI).
-To this, we next incorporate numerous lexical features common to sentiment expression in microblogs, including
+To this, we next incorporate numerous lexical features common to sentiment expression in microblogs, including:
     * a full list of Western-style emoticons, for example, :-) denotes a smiley face and generally indicates positive sentiment
     * sentiment-related acronyms and initialisms (e.g., LOL and WTF are both examples of sentiment-laden initialisms)
     * commonly used slang with sentiment value (e.g., nah, meh and giggly).